deadhoes/ApexUI/README.md

 # 🎨 ApexUI

-ApexUI is a modern, sleek UI library for Roblox with buttery smooth animations and professional components.
+ApexUI is a modern and sleek UI library for Roblox, featuring buttery smooth animations and professional-grade components – perfect for developers seeking both performance and aesthetics.

 ---